ibrhmkurt/soroban-finalcase/README.md

 Project details:

-Of course!
-Here is the description of OnlyPay in English:

 ## OnlyPay: A Soroban Smart Contract Platform

 OnlyPay is a smart contract project designed for easy development and utilization within the Soroban ecosystem.
 This platform provides users with a fast, reliable, and efficient way to make payments.